 Home to trees like bushman's clothes peg tree (grevillea glauca) and scraggly silver/blue leaf tree (I think it is Shirley's silver leaf ironbark [eucalyptus shirleyi] or Silver Dollar Gums), the trees and the old grass tree 'forest' look magical.
 In June and July months, a lot of wattles blume in the drier areas of the property.

-If you plan to check out this area, you will need to check in with Barry at the homestead before venturing further into the land.
+If you plan to check out this area, you will need to contact and check in with the caretaker at the homestead before venturing into the land.

 Star River, as well as Running River, contribute sizable proportions of flow in the Burdekin River.
 Many of it's tributaries make up a sizable water flow which carves the lands and presents adventurers with many gorges and waterfalls to explore.

 To get to Hell Hole Ck, you will need to pass through Taravale property checking in with the caretaker.
 The gorge is only a few hundred meters from where you park your car so it's relatively little effort for such an impressive sight.
 It takes about 30 minutes from the car park to the first gorge and waterfalls.

 The minerals from the rocks dissolved in the water which gives Hell Hole Creek a beautiful aqua colour.
 In the dry season, the creek still flows but you will not see the waterfalls to their maximum potential.
 There are two sets of the gorges, the upper and lower; be sure to visit them both when you're in the area.
 Hell Hole Creek flows into Star River.

 If you want to sleep overnight, there are plenty of places to camp in sandy creek bed.
 Check weather forecast before you go as the smooth granite rocks are very slippery in the wet!
 Wet rocks only mean that you will have to climb out of the creek and walk along the top.
 The eastern side and western cliffs have side gullies that might impede your progress; Otherwise you may go a long way inland to avoid them.